CloudFueled/aks-workshop/src/3.06 - Application Deployment Kustomization (Argo CD)/Solution/README.md

 ## 🛠️ Step-by-step: enabling GitOps for the Empire

-01. Prepare Your Git repository structure
+01. Prepare Your GitOps repository structure

 ```
 clusters/